-At the heart of any effective SEO strategy in 2016 is the need for high quality content that is written with a target audience in mind.
-The drive to keep creating fresh content can be challenging for businesses, especially smaller companies with limited budgets and time.
+At the heart of any effective SEO strategy in 2018 is the need for high-quality content that is written with a target audience in mind.
+However, the drive to keep creating fresh content can be challenging for businesses, especially smaller companies with limited budgets and time.

-The great news is that if you have been creating great content for a while now, you already have a wealth of existing resources to mine in terms of your marketing, authority and the visibility of your brand.
+If you’ve been creating great content for a while now, you already have a wealth of existing resources to mine in terms of your marketing, authority and the visibility of your brand!

-In this blog, we’re going to take a look at 39 simple ways that you can get more mileage out of your existing content.
-I want to help you get as much value as possible from every article, video or ebook that you produce.
-Using these techniques you can multiply your content and resources but save hours of time.
+We’ve listed the best 39 and most simple ways to get more mileage out of your existing content and get as much value as possible from every article, video or ebook that you produce.

 One of the most effective ways to get more mileage out of your existing content is to repurpose it.
 This can be of fantastic value to your target audience too because it recognises that people access information in different ways.
 Some people love listening to podcasts, others love reading blogs, while some prefer watching videos – repurposing helps you to cover all bases.

 1. Bring together a series of your blogs on the same topic and turn them into an ebook

 If you look back through your blog, you will probably find that you regularly write about specific themes or topics.
-Here on the SEO+ blog, for example, my articles fall under four broad categories: SEO, Social Media, Content Marketing, and Analytics.
+Here on the SEO+ blog, for example, my articles fall into four broad categories: SEO, Social Media, Content Marketing, and Analytics.
 Within those categories, I have regularly revisited topics such as local SEO or SEO basics.

 If you have a series of articles on the same topic, you could bring them together and turn them into an ebook.
 Depending on the depth of information in the ebook, you could then offer this as your ‘irresistible freebie’ incentive to sign-up to your mailing list or even publish the ebook for download to Kindle; the latter can be an effective way to attract some passive income.